-Congratulations to Quentin Bryce on her previous appointment as Australia’s 25th Governor General.
+Congratulations to The Honourable Quentin Bryce AD CVO on her previous appointment as Australia’s 25th Governor General.
 This is the first time that a woman has filled this highly respected post.
 We hope that women’s issues will see an improvement in the future.

 Women’s Electoral Lobby Victoria congratulates Australia’s first female Prime Minister who has taken her special place in history.
 Julia Gillard will always have WEL’s best wishes for her future.

 1938 – 2015